Hema-Arularasi/Game-Sphere/README.md

 2. Navigate to the ARGame directory.
 3. Run the Game1.py file.
 ###  Word Guess Game
-The Word Guess game is a text-based game where players try to guess a word by inputting letters.
+2.The Word Guess game is a text-based game where players try to guess a word by inputting letters.
 It comes with a variety of words and hints related to different themes.
 Follow the instructions below to set up and run the Word Guess game.
 #### How to Play
 1. Clone the repository.
 2. Navigate to the HangmanGame directory.